Modern Romanticism 101 – A Guide

 Doctor Who TV Series

-The difference is that Modern Romanticism is not “technically” part of the movement from the past and are rather stories from the recent past to present day influenced by the historical movement.
+The difference is that Modern Romanticism is not “technically” part of the movement from the past and are rather stories from 1900 to present day influenced by the historical movement.

 What then is Modern Romanticism as defined by The Silver Petticoat Review?